Code-Institute-Submissions/yogaBlog/README.md

 ## Deployment

-This project was saved the following repository on [Github Peggy535/Cryptograph](https://github.com/Peggy535/Cryptograph).
+This project was saved the following repository on [Github: Peggy535/yogaBlog](https://github.com/Peggy535/yogaBlog).

 There were not differences within configuration files nor any branches constructed.

-The projects site was deployed to the following site address, [click here](https://peggy535.github.io/Cryptograph/).
+The projects site was deployed to the following site address, [click here](http://peggy535.pythonanywhere.com/).

 ## Credits

 Content

-- Thanks and acknowledgment is given to [Cryptodatadownload.com](http://www.cryptodatadownload.com/) for their excellent `.csv` data files used in this project.
+- Thanks and acknowledgment is given to Real Python, Front End Masters & MongoDB University.
-- dc.js, d3.js and crossfilter communities for the content and API documentation references on Github.

 Acknowledgements